Akhil alleges torture in custody, claims NIA offered bail if | Politics

 ''When I did not accept any of their proposals, they offered me a meeting with the chief minister and an influential minister of Assam.
 I turned down that too,'' Gogoi said.

-He alleged that when he accepted none of the NIA offers of the NIA, he was called a ''disobedient citizen'' as charged in extreme cases.
+He alleged that when he accepted none of the NIA offers, he was called a ''disobedient citizen'' as charged in extreme cases.

 ''I was threatened with dire consequences if I don't accept their proposals.
 Death threats also came.
 I was threatened with at least 10 years of imprisonment.
 With so much physical and mental torture, I became restless on the night of December 20,'' Ggogi wrote.